ABOUT OUR MINISTRY:

-As part of our Social Service Ministries, SJV has a Disaster Relief Ministry.
+As part of our Social Services, SJV has a Disaster Relief Ministry.
 We want to help in the event our parishioners are affected by a “disaster”.
 That might be a widespread weather-related event, or a personal situation such as a house fire.

 To Serve the Parishioners of St John Vianney by: